ntop/ntopng/doc/src/advanced_features/flows_dump.rst

 MySQL
 -----

-To dump flows to MySQL ntopng requires the -F modifier followed by a string in the following format:
+In order to dump flows to MySQL ntopng requires the -F modifier followed by a string in the following format:

 .. code:: bash